Water Talks Series n°2 - Prof. Margreet Zwarteveen

 The Geneva Water Hub – Education & Knowledge component is proud to present the 2nd edition of the "Water Talk Series".
 This series is an open-speech opportunity for researchers to expose and explain their ideas, their stances on contemporary challenges linked to water governance.
 The presentations, are in English or in French, short and impactful.

-Margreet Zwarteveen is Professor of Water Governance at UNESCO-IHE and the University of Amsterdam.
+Margreet Zwarteveen is Professor of Water Governance at IHE Delft and the University of Amsterdam.
 Approaching water governance from perspectives of equity and justice, she defines water governance as the practices of coordination and decision making between different actors around contested water distributions.
 She is concerned both with looking at actual water distribution practices and with analyzing the different ways in which water distributions can be regulated (through technologies, markets and institutions), justified (decision making procedures) and understood (expertise and knowledge).
-Her work is based on an interdisciplinary approach that sees water distributions as interactions between technology, nature and society (more information on the UNESCO-IHE website).
+Her work is based on an interdisciplinary approach that sees water distributions as interactions between technology, nature and society (more information on the IHE Delft website).

 Water Distribution and Globalization